ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 8: Authentication failures metric metadata" caption-side="top"}

 Ideally zero.
-A non-zero value on this indicates client(s) are attempting to connect using invalid credentials.
+A non-zero value on this indicates clients are attempting to connect using invalid credentials.
 Ensure all clients are using valid credentials.

 ### Consume message conversion time
 {: #ibm_eventstreams_instance_consume_conversions_time_quantile}